crazyoptimist/crazyoptimist-github-io/content/post/2023/vim-notes.md

 ## Code Folding

-- :zf - Create a fold with the selected lines
+- `zf` - Create a fold with the selected lines
-- :za - Toggle the current fold
+- `za` - Toggle the current fold
-- :zo - Open the current fold
+- `zo` - Open the current fold
-- :zc - Close the current fold
+- `zc` - Close the current fold

 There're a lot more options you can try.
 Read the docs for more. `:help fold`